Our Mission

 Our Commitment

-LHCOS is committed to continual learning and improvement.
-As research advances and best practices evolve, we adapt our education and programs to reflect new knowledge while staying grounded in our core values.
+LHCOS is committed to transparency, accountability, and continuous learning.
+As research advances and best practices evolve, we adapt our education and outreach while remaining grounded in animal welfare and conservation ethics.

 Learn More